-My aim with these films was to explore the uncanny and establish a tone that I'm attracted to when it comes to horror: the feeling that there is something 'off' about the world we live in - that everything looks normal but there's something otherworldly lurking underneath the mundane.
+My aim with these films was to explore the uncanny and establish a tone that I'm attracted to when it comes to horror: the feeling that there is something 'off' about the world we live in, that everything looks normal but there's something otherworldly lurking underneath the ordinary.

 White Knuckle Ride

 Pitched to me by a friend of mine, this film is expected to be our most polished and competent film yet.
-Currently, the project has been submitted to the BBC Drama category script competition and is awaiting further consultation...
+Currently, the project has been submitted to a BBC drama category script competition and is awaiting approval.

 The story will tackle themes such as drug addiction, social stratification, sexual abuse and identity, while exploring how these issues are relevant within the world today.

 In the wake of a nuclear war, a grieving father feels compelled to protect the helpless and get them to safety.
-In the process, he will be challenged by his inner demons for actions he committed in the long painful days following his Son's death.
+In the process, he is challenged by his inner demons for actions he committed in the long painful days following his son's death.